 Looking for some fun ways to use stretchy bands in music class?
 Today’s blog post is filled with some tips and activities you can use right away in your music class.
 So c’mon!
-Let’s get out the stretchy bands and have some fun!
+Let’s have some fun and get out the stretchy bands in music class.

 STRETCHY BAND TIP #1: TEAM BUILDING AND GET TO KNOW YOU ACTIVITIES